-To complete Sound Scouts, the Supervisor must determine if the person can identify 5 words from the list of 10 spondee items.
+If English is not the Client's primary language (ie ESL or EAL/D), to complete Sound Scouts, the Supervisor must determine if the person can identify 5 words from the list of 10 spondee items.
 Provided they can identify 5 words (we suggest they say them out loud) they should be able to undertake the test.
-For these people who cannot be tested in their primary lanaguage, please use the Trial Run with the headphones OUT to ensure they understand each of the three activities.
+For these people, please use the Trial Run with the headphones OUT to ensure they understand each of the three activities.
 You may need to repeat several times.